 An Implementation Plan is a documentation of the steps taken by a company or organization to execute a strategic plan.

 The plan breaks down the strategic plan into smaller, specific steps.
-An implementation plan is, in some cases, referred to as a strategic plan.
+This plan is, in some cases, referred to as a strategic plan.
 Fundamentally, it is a combination of the strategy, process, and action to be taken by a team to achieve a common goal.
 It outlines the resources needed to fulfill the set-out objectives and the resources needed within the execution timeline of the strategic plan.

-Note: Typically, an implementation plan will be presented as a written document.
+Typically, an implementation plan will be presented as a written document.
 Alternatively, it is inserted in a project management solution which is the most preferred method.

 This is because it will generally provide solutions or answers to the tasks and subtasks, budget, timeline, collaborators, and additional resources needed for a particular action plan.